oddbird/oddleventy/content/workshops/cascading-styles-deep.md

   everything you thought you knew about CSS.
   Join Miriam for a deep dive
-  into what makes the language work, and how we can harness it’s power to develop resilient and delightful experiences that hold up across browsers, languages, and device interfaces.
+  into what makes the language work, and how we can harness its power to develop resilient and delightful experiences that hold up across browsers, languages, and device interfaces.
 ---